Boron Awareness- Why Do We Weld?

 Most commonly used are HSS, DP, TRIP and TWIP which are labelled Advanced High Strength Steels (AHSS).
 TRIP and TWIP are types of what is commonly known as "plasticity steel".
 These steels have a certain amount of flexibility for machine pressing, but a hardening characteristic in the event of an accident.

 AHSS steels give the designer lots of options to make the vehicle lighter but, also, stronger and stiffer - all this while reducing the steel sheet thickness!

-Modern vehicles can contain many steels, not just one or two as before this can make repair difficult for the technicians,
+Modern vehicles can contain many steels, not just one or two as before this can make repair difficult for the technicians.

-Engineers need to know that panels are thinner because of their special characteristics; and so, need to repair them according to what manufacturers advise.
+Engineers need to understand that panels are thinner because of their special characteristics; and so, need to repair them according to what manufacturers advise.
 This means many repairs cannot be done without guidance and Vehicle Manufacturers Repair Methods.

 A lot of these new steels are affected by excess heat which weakens the steel and, consequently, the weld quality (i.e. welds breaking under vibration).
 Some steels can be welded as normal, some require MIG Braze, and some cannot be welded at all - but all steels require correct fitting to maintain their special structural properties.